 Research outputs and teaching resources

-The sections below list traditional (e.g., published articles) and non-traditional (e.g., software) research outputs and teaching resources that I have created.
+The sections below list my traditional (e.g., published articles) and non-traditional (e.g., software) research outputs and teaching resources.

 Software